GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-08.md

 In Rust, references are first-class citizens, on par with other data types.

-Let’s demonstrate this using the code from the previous lesson that had two errors:
+Let’s demonstrate this using the code from the previous article that had two errors:

 ```rust
 fn main() {